jeffreyadams/atlasofliegroups-docs/library/usr_def_functions/K_highest_weights_ref.rst

 -------------------------------------------------
 | ``highest_weights:Param p->[KHighestWeight]`` Defined in line number 181.
 |
-| all highest weights of all LKTs of a parameter
+| All highest weights of all LKTs of a parameter
 |

 .. _highest_weights_param_p,kgbelt_x_k->[khighestweight]1: